 I’ve even done this successfully to get soda off of a ceiling that didn’t have a super-thick texture (you know, that task that I mentioned earlier that made me want to cry).

-I’ve only tried it with the kind of mop that I have, I found this mop at my parents house on one trip down south and was so impressed with it that when I got home I promptly bought myself THE SAME STYLE OF MOP (mine just had better user reviews than my folks mop did…lol) because I love it so much (it’s super sturdy and this is coming from someone that has snapped her fair share of mop handles over the years…whoops).
+I’ve only tried it with the kind of mop that I have, I found this mop at my parents house and was so impressed with it that when I got home I promptly bought myself THE SAME STYLE OF MOP (mine just had better user reviews than my folks mop did…lol) because I love it so much (it’s super sturdy and this is coming from someone that has snapped her fair share of mop handles over the years…whoops).